 “Could you take my picture?”
 The question floats through the plaza constantly.
 Pilgrims position themselves on the steps, Cathedral looming behind them, faces glowing despite the dirt and sweat.

-Some hold up their Camino passports, others display walking sticks that have supported them for hundreds of miles.
+Some hold up their Camino passports, others display walking sticks that have supported them for hundreds of kilometres.
 Families gather in tight clusters.
 Solo walkers ask strangers to capture their moment.

 These photos will adorn mantels and fill albums, serving as proof of something accomplished that can’t quite be explained to those who weren’t there.